CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 ### Feature
-* I implemented all the features for part 1.
+* I implemented all the features for part 2.
+* I implemented G-buffer optimization to switch the position of G-buffer from 3 float(glm::vec3) to 1 float(z-depth).

 ### Analysis
 * Runtime for Denoiser